1927 FA Cup final: Post match and aftermath

 The Cardiff City victory in the 1927 FA Cup Final remains the only time that the trophy has been won by a team outside England.
-At the time it had been referred to as the "English Cup".
+At the time it had been widely referred to as the "English Cup".
 This was a highlight of the coverage in the press afterwards, the Daily Mirror using the headline "How England's Football Cup Went to Wales", as was the volume of singing that took place during the proceedings.
 An article in the Hull Daily Mail even went as far as to suggest that the match would be remembered for the singing specifically, calling it the "Singing Final".
 There was an open air radio broadcast of the match in Cathays Park attended by 15,000 fans, and after the victory the team's colours were strung throughout the city, and local shopkeepers made replicas of the trophy out of butter to display in shop windows.
 Cardiff goalkeeper Tom Farquharson, who became the first Irish goalkeeper to win the FA Cup, acquired the match ball after the game and donated it to the Church.
 The ball is now stored at the Welsh Sports Hall of Fame at St Fagans National Museum of History.

 After the match, the Cardiff team headed to a hotel in Bloomsbury before heading to Windsor and Eton College on the following day.
 They toured the college, and some of the players visited Windsor Castle and Kempton Park Racecourse.
 They headed back to Cardiff later that day from Paddington station, finding themselves delayed at several stations en route as fans flooded platforms at Reading, Swindon and Newport to see the team.
 They eventually arrived in Cardiff at 6:35 pm.
 The team were mobbed at the station with some of the crowd breaking through a police cordon at the entrance before crossing railway lines to greet the players on the platform.
 When the team disembarked, they were met by motor coaches and a band, and driven to the City Hall.
 Some 150,000 fans lined the streets of Cardiff to welcome the team back home.
 After leading some communal singing outside the City Hall, the team and their wives attended a dinner and dance in the building.
 While some press reports claimed that Keenor had said that the team were lucky to have won, he refuted the claim, saying that Cardiff's defence had led them to victory.
 In 2012, a statue of Keenor lifting the FA Cup trophy was erected outside the club's Cardiff City Stadium in commemoration of his side's victory.